aws/chalice/README.rst

 what this framework has and likely will ever have.
 Those frameworks are excellent choices for applications that need more than what is offered by this microframework.
-If all you need is to create a simple rest API in Python that runs on Amazon API Gateway and AWS Lambda, consider giving the Python Serverless Microframework for AWS a try.
+If all you need is to create a simple rest API in Python that runs on Amazon API Gateway and AWS Lambda, consider giving Chalice a try.

 Related Projects
 ----------------